Lantiseptic Dry Skin Therapy Side Effects

 Note: This document contains side effect information about lanolin topical.
 Some of the dosage forms listed on this page may not apply to the brand name Lantiseptic Dry Skin Therapy.

-Applies to lanolin topical: topical cream, topical ointment
+Applies to lanolin topical: external gel, external ointment

 Some side effects may not be reported.
 You may report them to the FDA.